Radiotherapy

 • Adjuvant treatment can be used after surgery to kill any remaining cancer cells or reduce the recurrence risk.
 For example, breast cancer patients may receive radiotherapy following a lumpectomy or mastectomy.

-• Neoadjuvant treatment can be used before surgery to shrink a tumour, making removing and reducing the risk of complications easier.
+• Neoadjuvant treatment can be used before surgery to shrink a tumour, making it easier to remove it and reducing the risk of complications.